logo

 “Well, my beauty’s kind of aged now,” I shrugged and started pulling up another show, hoping to get a whiff of something.
 “Maybe it’s time for us to separate.”

-“You’re still talking about the old Ford you’ve been driving since you came here, right?”
+“You’re talking about the old Ford you’ve been driving since you came here, right?”

 “But how could you possibly get rid of it?”
 Sandra pretended she believed the bullshit I was trying to sell her.
-“After all, the car isn’t yours, is it?”
+“After all, it’s not yours, is it?”

 I suddenly stared at her, terrified.
-I had no idea how she knew about that, but she seemed so sure that my hair bristled.
-Because of her extraordinary extrasensory abilities, my lame disguise as a retired circus performer went down the drain, and I remained naked and helpless in front of her like a newborn baby.
+I had no idea how she knew that, but she seemed so sure that my hair bristled.
+Because of her extraordinary extrasensory abilities, my lame disguise as a retired circus performer immediately went down, and I remained naked and helpless in front of her like a newborn baby.

 “What makes you think the car isn’t mine?”
-I only asked, while swallowing dryly and forgetting about my unscrupulous plan to press Sandra’s back against the wall.
+I swallowed dryly, forgetting about my unscrupulous plan to press Sandra’s back against the wall.

 After hearing this, I collapsed completely.
-My hair not only bristled now, but literally waved like young prairie grass in the wind, and I wondered whether my perception of things was right.
-Maybe I didn’t live in the real world after all, but in a parallel universe where everything happened backward, and everybody knew in advance what I was going to do in my entire life after that.
-Nevertheless, I made an effort to pretend—for a while longer, at least—that the contents of my head weren’t publicly available to everyone.
+My hair not only bristled now but waved like young prairie grass in the wind, and I wondered whether my perception of things was correct.
+Maybe I didn’t live in the real world after all, but in a parallel universe where everything happened backward, and everybody knew in advance what I would do before I did it or even before I knew I would do it.
+Nevertheless, I made an effort to pretend—just a bit longer, at least—that the contents of my head weren’t publicly available to everyone.

 “But how could you even know all that?”
 I asked, flabbergasted.